GlobalMood: A cross-cultural benchmark for music emotion recognition: Method

 \subsection{Model Evaluation}

-Leveraging our novel GlobalMood dataset, we evaluated several recent multimodal and multilingual models capable of music understanding.
-Specifically, we assessed Google's Gemini models (\textit{1.5 Flash}, \textit{2.0 Flash}, and the latest \textit{2.5 Pro}), a family of multimodal large language models capable of processing and reasoning across text and audio (but also image and video).
-We compared zero-shot and few-shot approaches, where the latter included 10 human-rated mood terms as examples.
+We used the resulting GlobalMood dataset to evaluate several recent multimodal and multilingual models capable of music understanding.
+Specifically, we assessed Google's Gemini models (\textit{1.5 Flash}, \textit{2.0 Flash}, and the latest \textit{2.5 Pro}), a family of multimodal large language models capable of processing and reasoning across text and audio (but also image and video).\footnote{Preliminary tests with other recent multimodal models showed performance issues---Flamingo 2~\cite{ghosh2025audio} struggled with rating consistency and GPT-4o~\cite{hurst2024gpt} failed to generate musical descriptions or ratings from audio alone---thus we excluded them from further analysis.} We compared zero-shot and few-shot approaches, where the latter included 10 human-rated emotion terms as examples.

 Given that Gemini is closed-source, we also included CLAP (Contrastive Language-Audio Pretraining)~\cite{wu2023large} as an alternative, open-source model that learns joint audio-text embeddings.
-CLAP has demonstrated promise in MIR applications~\cite{barnett2024exploring} and serve as the foundation for music-specific models like CLaMP~\cite{wu2025clamp}.
-Here, we conducted zero-shot evaluations through: (1) extracting audio embeddings from CLAP, (2) computing cosine similarities with text embeddings of mood terms, and (3) comparing these scores to human ratings.
+CLAP has demonstrated promise in MIR applications~\cite{barnett2024exploring} and serves as the foundation for music-specific models like CLaMP~\cite{wu2025clamp}.
+Here, we conducted zero-shot evaluations through: (1) extracting audio embeddings from CLAP, (2) computing cosine similarities with text embeddings of emotion terms, and (3) comparing these scores to human ratings.

 We also fine-tuned CLAP on GlobalMood (train–test split = 1,000:180) to assess potential performance improvements.
-To preserve the continuous nature of our ratings, we represented each mood term in proportion to its mean rating (e.g., the term`calm', with a mean rating of 3.0, appeared three times in the text).
+To preserve the continuous nature of our ratings, we represented each term in proportion to its mean rating (e.g., the term `calm', with a mean rating of 3.0, appeared three times in the text).
 This method retained the nuanced information in our soft labels rather than reducing them to binary categories.
-To improve generalizability, we created 10 augmented variations of each song through pitch shifting (range of $\pm$3 semitones), loudness adjustment (range of $\pm$15dB), and the addition of noise (amplitude of 0.005).
+To improve generalizability, we created 10 augmented variations of each song through pitch shifting (range of $\pm$3 semitones), loudness adjustment (range of $\pm$15dB), and the addition of Gaussian noise (amplitude of 0.005).
 Each augmented variant randomly included one or two of these modifications.
-The fine-tuned model checkpoints will also be publicly released.

-Note that preliminary tests with recent multimodal models showed performance issues---Flamingo 2~\cite{ghosh2025audio} struggled with rating consistency and GPT-4o~\cite{hurst2024gpt} failed to generate musical descriptions or ratings from audio alone---thus we excluded them from further analysis.